Holland Township, New Jersey: Landmarks

 The Volendam Windmill Museum is a working mill driven by wind, used for grinding raw grain into flour.
-The 60 ft structure is seven stories high with sail arms 68 ft from tip to tip.
+The 60 ft structure is seven stories high with sail arms 68 ft from tip to tip, having been designed and constructed in 1965 by Paul and May Jorgenson, using windmills they had seen in Denmark and the Netherlands as models.
 The windmill is located on the 127 acres Charlie Brown Christmas Tree Farm, a property that has been preserved, though the windmill itself is not part of the preservation agreement.